jdegand/link-sharing-app-frontend/README.md

 - Firefox doesn't show an error for the label.
 Firefox had quite a few warnings associated with the `primeng` styling.
 - To fix this label issue, I may have to refactor again.
 - In Chrome, the error choice is `incorrect label use` or `no label associated with a form field`.
+- I used the [Messages Module](https://primeng.org/messages) to show inline errors on the forms.
 - `visible` in the menubar does not update from state changes.
 It appears to have been only evaluated once.
 I have a correct conditional statement and the `logout` link's visibility does not change.
 - Is it best to localize the navbar per page versus adding it once to the `app` component?
 This strategy would lead to duplicated code.
 - `primeng` has a design philosophy to minimize conditionals in templates.
 - One strategy I have seen for primeng navbars is to use `ngIf` to conditionally render them.
 Basically, you show no menubar when unauthenticated.
 I searched Github, and [this](https://github.com/softrams/bulwark/blob/master/frontend/src/app/navbar/navbar.component.html) is an example of that strategy.
 - Ultimately, I used a `computed` signal to update the menu items.
-Since I am using a signal for the auth state, this made good sense.
+Since I am using a signal for the auth state, this made sense and I was able to toggle menu items.
 - Signals and guards are a problematic combination.
 If you change the signal to an observable, you create a memory leak.
 See [Github](https://github.com/angular/angular/issues/51280) for more.
 - Checking signals with conditionals in templates is problematic.
 See [Github](https://github.com/angular/angular/issues/49161) for more.
 - Creating a simple guard to prevent a user from visiting `login` and `register` when authenticated has been difficult.